Phase 1: Coordinated Entry Evaluation

 Working Group Recommendations for Coordinated Entry Redesign

 The final recommendations from the Coordinated Entry Redesign Workgroup can be found here.
 Also translated versions in Spanish, Chinese, Filipino are available.
-Members of the public who would like to provide input can do so by emailing firstname.lastname@example.org.
-The Local Homeless Coordinating Board were presented these recommendations during a special session on February 23 (meeting recording here) and will vote on these recommendations during their regular March meeting.
+Members of the public who would like to provide input can do so by emailing email@example.com.
+The Local Homeless Coordinating Board were presented these recommendations during a special session on February 23 (meeting recording here) and voted on these recommendations during their regular April meeting.

-For more information about the Coordinated Entry Redesign Workgroup or the Redesign Process, please email: email@example.com.
+For more information about the Coordinated Entry Redesign Process, please email: firstname.lastname@example.org.